 “I am now able to put all my experience and education to use, and to work on something that is my very own brain-child in a supportive environment.”

 During her years at Northeastern, Rachel has gone to professional conferences and presented her own research.
-Most recently, she went to Washington D.C. to the 2016 Southern Economic Association Meeting and presented a paper on optimizing the use of unemployment insurance during periods of high unemployment.
-This paper will become a chapter in her dissertation.
+Rachel presented a paper on optimizing the use of unemployment insurance during periods of high unemployment at the 2016 Southern Economic Association Meeting in Washington D.C.
+This paper later became a chapter in her dissertation.

 Rachel has spent her summers working for professors in the Department of Economics as a research assistant.
 This work exposed her to even more research topics and opportunities, and allowed her to remain on track with her own research, as well.

-One recent project, “Consequences of Long-term Unemployment for Household Finances,” that Rachel worked on with NU Economics Chair William Dickens and Robert Triest (Federal Reserve) has been published in the April 2017 issue of The Russell Sage Foundation Journal of the Social Sciences.
+One project, “Consequences of Long-term Unemployment for Household Finances,” that Rachel worked on with Professor William Dickens and NU Economics Chair Robert Triest has been published in the April 2017 issue of The Russell Sage Foundation Journal of the Social Sciences.

 Learn more at: